ghoneycutt/puppet-module-pam/README.md

 ## Limitations

-This module has been tested to work on the following systems with Puppet versions 5 and 6 with the Ruby version associated with those releases.
+This module has been tested to work on the following systems with Puppet versions 7 with the Ruby version associated with those releases.
-Please see `.travis.yml` for a full matrix of supported versions.
+Please see `.github/workflows/ci.yaml` for a full matrix of supported versions.
 This module aims to support the current and previous major Puppet versions.

- * EL 6
  * EL 7
  * EL 8
  * EL 9
  * Amazon Linux 2
- * Debian 9
  * Debian 10
  * Debian 11
- * Ubuntu 14.04 LTS
- * Ubuntu 16.04 LTS
- * Ubuntu 18.04 LTS
  * Ubuntu 20.04 LTS
  * Ubuntu 22.04 LTS